When Your Child Reaches Puberty: Answers to Common Questions

 Know how your child spends his or her time.

 Limit TV and computer time to 2 hours a day.
 It’s best to not let your child have a TV or computer in his or her room.
 Have the computer and TV in a common area, where use can be monitored.
+Consider not allowing your child to have his or her smartphone in his or her room.

 Plan for a family time that everyone is expected to attend.
 This could be a meal, a game, or other activity.
 Have family time daily, if possible, or at least a few days a week.